techdivision/import-docs/02.quickstart/docs.md

 on the command line.

+Now you need to download the sample CSV import files from the repository [techdivision/import-cli-simple](https://github.com/techdivision/import-cli-simple).
+Clone this repository with `git clone https://github.com/techdivision/import-cli-simple.git` to the root directory of your Magento 2 installation.
+The import files for your Magento 2 version can be found under `projects`.

 #### Bunches

-The import is able to handle bunches.
+M2IF is able to handle bunches.
 In general this is a functionality that will only make sense in a multithreaded or multiprocessed environment where the bunches can be imported in parallel.
 In this case, it should only give the developer an idea, on how a multiprocessed functionality can be implemented.

 A bunch is a CSV file which is only a part of a complete import.
 It doesn't matter, what a kind of data a bunch contains, as the importer handles the data in the necessary order.
 This means, that the first step is to import all simple products found in a bunch.
 After that, information like the created entity IDs related with the imported SKUs, which is necessary to import all other product data (Bunches, Configurables, Images, Related etc.) will be shared, so it'll be possible to import these data step-by-step, but each step also in parallel.